Another dead end. Isaac swore, and regretted it.

 “I think Laura knows where we’re supposed to go,” Yasmin told him, the edge in her voice sharpening.
 “Don’t you, hon?”

-Laura averted her eyes and ducked her head.
+Laura averted her eyes.
 “Maybe?”

-Isaac grumbled, looking around at the red rock walls.
+Isaac grumbled something, looking around at the red rock walls.
 This place was unsettling.
 His home was so much nicer.
 “No, I got it,” he said to both of his companions, and turned around, brushing past them and trying a different tunnel.
 He’d gotten down here just fine, hadn’t he?
 Surely he could get out.

 Of course, the easiest thing would be to just abandon this whole idea, send Yasmin and her daughter back to their home, and find his own path.
 Their destination was on the way, sure, but he would be faster alone.